volodya-lombrozo/jtcop/docs/articles/jtcop-usage-article.md

 </build>
 ```

+The default phase for the plugin is verify, so you don't need to specify it.
+However, if you wish to modify it, simply add the desired phase to the execution
+section.
+To run jtcop, use the following command:

+By default, the plugin operates in the verify phase, so no need to spell it out.
+But if you have a reason to switch it up, just toss in the desired phase under
+the execution section.
+Running jtcop is a breeze.
+Use this command:
+___

 The default plugin phase is `verify`, so you don't need to specify it directly,
 but if you want to change it, just add the required `phase` to `execution`
 section.